Want stress-free journeys? Now you can plan around disruptions, rebook and get help with Delay Repay. Find out more

 Thinking about taking the train from Rome to Longwy?
 We’ve got you covered.

-It usually takes around 16 hours 53 minutes to travel the 618 miles (994 km) from Rome to Longwy by train, although you can get there in as little as 12 hours 12 minutes on the fastest services.
-You’ll normally find around 15 trains per day running on this route.
-You’ll need to make 3 changes along the way as there aren't any direct services on this line.
-You can travel on this route with either Trenitalia and OUIGO trains.
-Both train companies run modern comfortable services with plenty of room for luggage.
+It usually takes around 16 hours to travel the 618 miles (994 km) from Rome to Longwy by train, although you can get there in as little as 12 hours 12 minutes on the fastest services.
+You’ll normally find around 14 trains per day running on this route.
+You’ll need to make 4 changes along the way as there aren't any direct services on this line.

 Train tickets from Rome to Longwy are usually cheaper when you book in advance compared to buying them on the day.
 Start a search in our Journey Planner to check out the latest prices.